Iqra-Batool-Dev/java-project/README.md

 # java-project
 This is my first repository on git
 <br>
-its creadted by Iqra Batool
+its creadted by Iqra Rehhmani